Esketit Review: P2P Lending Platform in Transition!

 Also legal entities have the opportunity to register with Esketit.

-If you consider investing on Esketit, a sign up through this link will enable you to get an unlimited cashback bonus of 0,5% in the first 90 days after registration.
+If you consider investing on Esketit, a sign up through this link will enable you to get an unlimited cashback bonus of 0.5% for the first 90 days after registration.
+A platform overview with all bonus offers and cashback promotions can be found on the bonus page.

 Investing on Esketit